ICJIA/icjia-accessibility-portal/content/faqs.md

 Many state agencies send newsletters, announcements, and other email communications to the public.
 These emails need to be accessible too, especially if they contain important information about government services.

-**Accessibility best practice for newsletters:** When creating newsletters, consider publishing the full content as a webpage and linking to it from your email, rather than attaching or linking to a PDF.
-HTML webpages are generally easier to make and keep accessible than PDFs.
-As <a href="https://it.cornell.edu/accessibility/create-accessible-pdfs" target="_blank" rel="noopener noreferrer">Cornell IT notes</a>, "Remediating PDFs for web accessibility can be more time consuming than creating a webpage.
-When possible, convert your PDFs to HTML web pages."
-The University of Illinois CITL PDF Accessibility Guide similarly notes that PDFs generally are not a very accessible format and recommends using PDFs only when no other alternative is available.
-This aligns with WCAG 2.1 Level AA requirements and accessibility best practices.
+**Best practice for newsletters:** Consider publishing newsletter content as a webpage and linking to it from your email, rather than attaching a PDF.
+See: [Do all documents need to be accessible?](#content-accessibility-documents-pdfs-presentations-do-all-documents-need-to-be-accessible) for why HTML is generally easier to make accessible than PDFs.

 **Email accessibility essentials:**